 A diverse workforce promotes a wide-ranging expertise and a broad network of contacts as well as an inclusive and open corporate culture that helps us to deliver high-quality products and services to our clients and to work together effectively across the bank.
-Credit Suisse today employs people from 169 different nations.
+Credit Suisse today employs people from over 160 different countries.

 Approach and Strategy

 To deliver high-quality products and services to our clients and to work together effectively across the bank, we require employees with different mindsets and wide-ranging experience.
 The diversity of our workforce provides us with a better understanding of client needs, cultural aspects and regional markets.
 We believe that it also opens up a broader range of business opportunities for our company.

 As a responsible employer, we promote equal opportunities, regardless of ethnicity, nationality, gender, sexual orientation, gender identity, religion, age, civil and marital status, pregnancy, disability, or any other qualities protected under local law.
 Credit Suisse also promotes a safe and healthy working environment without discrimination, harassment, or reprisals.

 Our internal experts work closely with our businesses across the globe to ensure that our diversity and inclusion strategy is firmly embedded within our corporate culture.
 They partner with managers on the planning and implementation of the necessary internal structures and measures to ensure that we can offer an inclusive working environment that is free from discrimination and can also take the specific needs of our clients into account in our product and service offering.

 Promoting equal opportunities for women remains a key issue at Credit Suisse.
 In 2016, women accounted for 35% of our total workforce and 19% of our senior leadership (Directors and Managing Directors).
 We want to further increase the proportion of women in specialist and management positions within the bank and we run programs to attract talented female professionals to our company.